nanomobile/Telegram.Bot.Extensions.Exceptions/CONTRIBUTING.md

 ## Tests

 Unit Tests and Systems Integration Tests are meant to be examples for our users  of how to interact with the Bot API.
-It is necessary for test methods to be highly readable, clear on their intents, and show expected behaviour of both systems.
+It is necessary for test methods to be highly readable, clear on their intents, and show expected behavior of both systems.

 If commits in PR contain any changes to tests, ensure: